Damage to Home Lawns from Ice Melter

-Salt ice melters applied in late winter, and early spring is likely to damage vegetation.
+De-icing rock salt applied in late winter and early spring is certain to damage vegetation.
 There is less time for winter snow and precipitation to leach salt from the root zone before growth resumes in the spring.
-Reduce the side effects of salt damage.
-Apply Grass Pad’s pelleted Lawn-Cal before the ground freezes in November and again in early spring.
-The calcium in Lawn-Cal displaces salt residues which help to reduce the uptake of damaging salts through the plant’s root zone.
-For best results, use pelleted Lawn-Cal in your lawn spreader making two passes (full open rate) around street curbs, driveways, sidewalks or wherever ice melter will be repeatedly used in winter.
+Reduce the side effects of salt damage by applying Grass Pad’s pelletized Lawn-Cal early in October or November before the ground freezes in December and again in early spring.
+The calcium in Lawn-Cal displaces salt residues, which helps to reduce the uptake of damaging salts through the plant’s root zone.
+For best results, use pelleted Lawn-Cal in your lawn spreader, making two passes (full open rate) around street curbs, driveways, sidewalks, or anywhere ice melter will be repeatedly used in winter.

 Calcium is one of the most misunderstood nutrients.
-Calcium plays a significant role in plant physiology by strengthening the physical structure of the plant and helping with disease resistance.
-Grass Pad’s Lawn-Cal is all natural and safe for kids and pets.
+Calcium plays a significant role in plant physiology by strengthening the plant’s physical structure and helping with disease resistance.
+Grass Pad’s Lawn-Cal is all-natural and safe for kids and pets.

 Winter Lawn Repairs